nlopez39/homework-1/README.md

 ## Installation

 To install this onto your local computer:
+1. Make copy the SSH
-1. Make a copy of the repository by going clicking on the  `git clone`
+1. Make a copy of the repository by using `git clone` in your terminal
-2.
+4.

 ## Usage